 As Larry Page, CEO of Google would say, you must have “laser focus” at all times.
 Prior to this epiphany I was spinning my wheels.
 I learned things I didn’t need to learn, and worked on unrelated projects.
 I was spread too thin.

 Now, I know better.
 Since relaunching WILG in May of 2014 and making the brand my central platform, everything has changed.
 Exciting opportunities are coming in, our readership has exploded, and the brand has a consistent message.
 Plus, I’m able to focus completely on providing exceptional content to you.

 Links to Resources

-- $100 Startup – It really doesn’t take much to get started.
+- The $100 Startup – It really doesn’t take much to get started.
 Read this book to learn how you can start your own solopreneur business for under $100.
-This site only cost around $100 to create, and I’ve spent no more than $ in total.
+This site originally cost only around $100 to create.

 - Regus – Hate working from home every day?
 Don’t get an office space.
 Get a Regus Businessworld membership.
 This will allow you to work from a business lounge (think fancy, quiet cafe) in almost any major city around the world, and even some small ones (2000 cities world wide).
 I use this around 1-3 times a week.